-We Xaverian Brothers are an international Catholic religious congregation founded in Belgium in 1839 by Theodore James Ryken who was inspired by the missionary spirit of St. Francis Xavier.
-We commit ourselves to a life of prayer by which we aspire to fall in love with God, and to be impelled by that love to be of service to others, particularly the poor and marginalized, using whatever gifts and talents we have.
+Xaverian Brothers are an international Catholic religious congregation founded in Belgium in 1839 by Theodore James Ryken who was inspired by the missionary spirit of St. Francis Xavier.
+They commit themselves to a life of prayer by which we aspire to fall in love with God and to be impelled by that love to be of service to others, particularly the poor and marginalized.

 In addition to the death penalty itself we are also concerned with how it is administered – its sometimes arbitrary nature, and the fact that death row populations are disproportionately poor, black, and Hispanic.